charlottetowell/lua-pong/README.md

 # Pong - Made with Lua x Love2D

-> A simple Pong game made with Lua x Love2D to teach myself an introduction to the langugae and game engine. 👾
+> A simple Pong game made with Lua x Love2D to teach myself an introduction to the language and game engine. 👾

 ![Pong Demo Image](image.png)